pepperonas/Waiworinao/README.md

 ## Demo Application

-The project includes a simple login form [demo application](https://mrx3k1.de/waiworinao/index.html) (`index.html`) that can be used to test the tool's functionality without compromising external systems.
+The project includes a simple login form (`index.html`) that can be used to test the tool's functionality without compromising external systems.